nolanos/laravel-doctrine-factory/README.md

 `DoctrineFactory` subclasses the default `Factory` to override how it instantiates and saves the objects.
 Everything else works exactly the same.

+## Design Philosophy

+The goal of this package is to provide a drop-in replacement for Laravel's default factories that works with Doctrine entities.
+It should mirror the existing API so closely that you could read the Laravel documentation and use this package.s

 # Development

 ### Setup